What is ankle pain?

 What are the symptoms of ankle pain?

 In addition to pain, an injury to the ankle will usually result in swelling, and sometimes bruising, too.
-Often, an individual will not be able to bear any weight on their ankle.
+Often, an individual will not be able to bear any weight on his or her ankle.

 If you cannot put weight on your ankle, can see swelling or redness, or are having moderate to severe ankle pain, you should stay off of your foot and seek medical treatment as soon as possible.

-Treatment for ankle pain depends on the cause, whether it is a sprain or fracture.
+Treatment for ankle pain depends on the cause, and whether it is a sprain or fracture.

-You may also be prescribed a compression bandage to reduce swelling.
-Over-the-counter medications such as ibuprofen may be advised to help with the swelling and pain.
+- Advise that you take over-the-counter medications such as ibuprofen to help with the swelling and pain.

 In cases of severe ankle injuries, surgery may be necessary.

-Warming up before exercising might reduce your chances of an ankle injury.
-Wearing properly fitted shoes and avoiding high heels can also help prevent ankle injuries.
+Warming up before exercising, wearing properly fitted shoes and avoiding high heels can also help prevent ankle injuries.

-If you do experience an ankle injury, resting and following your doctor’s instructions can help you heal as soon as possible.
+If you do suffer an ankle injury, resting and following your doctorï¿½s instructions can help you heal as soon as possible.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.